Alaska Airlines: Cabin

 First Class features priority boarding, complimentary food, as well as alcoholic and non-alcoholic beverages.
 Seating is wider recliner style seats in a 2-2 configuration on mainline aircraft and a 2-1 configuration on regional jets.
 All seats in First Class have power outlets.

 Premium Class is located behind First Class and features 35 in of seat pitch, 4 in more than in Alaska's Main Cabin.
 Passengers receive priority boarding and complimentary alcoholic or non-alcoholic beverages.
 A small snack is included and food can be purchased.
-Premium Class seating can be purchased during booking or given through complimentary upgrades for elite fliers in Alaska's Mileage Plan loyalty program.
+Premium Class seating can be purchased during booking or given through complimentary upgrades for elite fliers in Alaska's Atmos Rewards loyalty program.
 On mainline aircraft, all seats in Premium Class have USB and power outlets.

 Main Cabin is Alaska's economy class.
 Main Cabin passengers receive a complimentary non-alcoholic beverage and a small snack.
 Food and alcoholic beverages are available for purchase.
 On mainline aircraft, all Main Cabin seats have USB and power outlets.